BYU IT & Cybersecurity Professional Faculty Position

 The IT & Cybersecurity program (IT&C) of Brigham Young University (BYU) announces that it has an opening for a professional continuing-faculty-status (CFS) track position to begin Winter 2023 (flexible start date negotiable).
 BYU's IT & Cybersecurity program is housed within the College of Engineering.
 The IT&C program is in the process of aligning curriculum and graduate opportunities with the Electrical and Computer Engineering department (ECEN), which will enable new and transformative opportunities for the teaching and research of Cybersecurity in a cross disciplinary manner.

-Housed within the College of Engineering's School of Technology, the BYU IT&C program emphasizes technical excellence, experiential learning, innovation, and leadership, all within the context of the Church of Jesus Christ of Latter-day Saints.
+BYU's IT&C program emphasizes technical excellence, experiential learning, innovation, and leadership, all within the context of the Church of Jesus Christ of Latter-day Saints.
 The program includes two undergraduate majors: Information Technology and Cybersecurity; and one minor in Information Technology.
-The Cybersecurity degree started in Fall 2018, though the curriculum has been designated an NSA/DHS National Center of Academic Excellence in Cyber Defense for over 7 years.
-The program also includes a thesis-based IT emphasis within the School of Technology’s Master’s program.
+The Cybersecurity degree started in Fall 2018, though the curriculum has been designated an NSA/DHS National Center for Academic Excellence in Cyber Defense for over 8 years.
+The program also includes a thesis-based master's program in IT & Cybersecurity.
+Additional program information appears at https://itc.byu.edu.